FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 ## Why FusionAuth instead of local Spring Security?

-[Spring Security](link) is a one of the commonly used authentication systems in Java Web apps.
+[Spring Security](https://spring.io/projects/spring-security) is a one of the commonly used authentication and access control packages for Java web apps.
 It is very powerful, and allows you to hook into social providers, openID and OAuth providers, or use a local authentication strategy.
 This sounds like everything you'll ever need, but there are still a few missing pieces.
 For example, you still need to construct your own login page and other account functionality such as resetting passwords, forgotten password resets, 2FA, email verification, account protection, username sanitization and more.
-Setting up custom web app authentication is always more complicated than it seems.
+You'd also typically need to do this for each app that you write.
+It gets boring after a few times.
+Setting up custom web app authentication is also always more complicated than it seems.

 The great news is that combining Spring Security with FusionAuth makes a complete system, which takes care of all aspects of authentication.
 It also means that much of your app's authentication capability can be configured through FusionAuth, rather than writing code and modifying your app.
 For example, you can easily add social login providers whenever you need to, without changing code or redeploying your app.